 #3 - Crowds at Recently Opened Toy Story Land

-With the upcoming release of Toy Story 4 set for 2019, this attraction likely won't die down in popularity.
+With the release of Toy Story 4 in 2019, this attraction likely won't die down in popularity.
 For those looking to take a ride on the Slinky Dog Dash or meet the giant, talking Buzz and Woody structures, a fall Disney Hollywood Studios trip might be the golden ticket to smaller crowds.

 #4 - Value Rates Throughout Fall

 Walt Disney World® resort is a quintessential childhood experience for many.
 Since opening in 1971, generations of children have grown up to become parents themselves and now look forward to taking their children to Disney World.
 While planning a family vacation can be stressful in terms of financing, fall offers many value-priced dates at Walt Disney World® resort to look forward to.
 Families looking for excellent deals should mark these dates down in their calendars:

 Dates: August 30th - November 30th, 2020

 Epcot's International Food & Wine Festival is a culinary delight for families who love food and music.
 If you have tweens or teenagers in the family, this event offers the perfect mix of fantasy and reality for the child who is 13-going-on-30.